SergioFernandezDiz/Visualization-Report/README.md

 #### 1.4 Involved variables:
 Map Plot
-- Numerical Variable, Color and Size -> Weekly average number of cars passing through a traffic counting station
+- Numerical Variable, Color and Size -> Daily average number of cars passing through a traffic counting station
 - Coordinates/Location -> Canton/Region of Switzerland

 Line Plot
 - X-axis -> Year from 1963 to 2023
-- Y-axis -> Weekly average number of vehicles passing through all the stations in Switzerland
+- Y-axis -> Daily average number of vehicles passing through all the stations in Switzerland

 ### 2. Top busiest stations in Ticino